Home > ALLOYS

 Brass Alloys Bronze - Wrought Alloys Iron Alloys

 Bronze is a metal alloy consisting primarily of copper, usually with tin as the main additive.
-The word Bronze is borrowed from French: bronze, itself borrowed from Italian: bronzo, whose origin is unclear.
-There are many different bronze alloys that carry many different physical and chemical properties of bronze.
+The word bronze is borrowed from the French bronze, itself borrowed from the Italian bronzo, whose origin is unclear.
+There are many different bronze alloys that carry different physical and chemical properties of bronze.
 Today's bronze is typically 88% copper and 12% tin.
-Copper and Bronze Alloys have a huge variety of uses that reflect their versatile physical, mechanical, and chemical properties.
+Copper and bronze alloys have a variety of uses that reflect their versatile physical, mechanical, and chemical properties.
 Some common examples are the high electrical conductivity of pure copper, the excellent deep drawing qualities of cartridge case brass, the low-friction properties of bearing bronze, the resonant qualities of bell bronze, and the resistance to corrosion by sea water of several bronze copper alloys.

-Bronze Copper Alloys are traditionally subdivided into (2) main categories.
-These categories denote how the material is made, they are:
+Bronze Copper Alloys are traditionally subdivided into two main categories.
+These categories denote how the material is made.
+They are:

 • Wrought Alloys - # series typically from C50000 to C70000